KaiaProject/Kaia.github.io/README.md

 Kaia is a collection of smart designer handbags and wallets that contain GPS trackers, as well as Touch ID security, which allows its customers to protect their most valuable items.
 An amazing feeling of security!

 ##
+About the class
+This is a class to learn html and CSS